Frequently Asked Questions...

 - Can I get a single room?

 The number of single rooms is very limited and students currently living in University Residences have priority for these rooms.
 New students should not expect to be assigned to a single room.
-First Street Towers, our newest residence hall, has single rooms with private baths and accommodates all undergrad students.
+First Street Towers has single rooms with private baths and accommodates all undergrad students.

 - What can I do if I have roommate problems?